dmentipl/dotfiles/README.md

 - [marp](https://github.com/marp-team/marp-cli) to generate slides from markdown.
 Download the stand-alone binary from the GitHub releases page and put in `~/bin`.
 - [pandiff](https://github.com/davidar/pandiff) for producing file diffs for any files that pandoc supports.
 Install with `node -g install pandiff` into an appropriate node installation.
 - [starship](https://github.com/starship/starship) for a configurable command prompt.
 Download the stand-alone binary from the GitHub releases page and put in `~/bin`.
 - [vale](https://github.com/errata-ai/vale) styles.
 Download styles and put in `~/.config/vale/styles`.
-The VS Code extension expects `.vale.ini` in the working directory, so symlink as follows: `ln -s ~/.config/vale .vale`.
+The VSCodium extension expects `.vale.ini` in the working directory, so symlink as follows: `ln -s ~/.config/vale .vale`.
 See [errata-ai/styles](https://github.com/errata-ai/styles) for a list of styles.
 - [watchexec](https://github.com/watchexec/watchexec) to watch for file changes then execute a program.
 Download the stand-alone binary from the GitHub releases page and put in `~/bin`.

 #### Extensions

 The following extensions are not managed by nix or home-manager.

-- [code](https://code.visualstudio.com/) extensions.
+- [codium](https://vscodium.com/) extensions.
 Install with the following

     ```zsh
-    for ext in $(jq '.recommendations[]' -r base/editor/extensions.json)
+    for ext in $(jq '.recommendations[]' -r base/editors/extensions.json)
     do
-      code --install-extension $ext
+      codium --install-extension $ext
     done
     ```

-    See `base/editor/extensions.json` for the list of "recommended" extensions.
+    See `base/editors/extensions.json` for the list of "recommended" extensions.

 - [neovim](https://neovim.io/) extensions.
 First, install [paq](https://github.com/savq/paq-nvim) (a package manager) with the following